Louisiana Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Louisiana

-Louisiana lets both the landlord or tenant terminate a month-to-month lease with at least ten calendar days of advance notice preceding the end of the current monthly payment period.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Louisiana lets both the landlord or tenant end a month-to-month lease with advance notice at least ten calendar days before the end of the current monthly payment period.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Louisiana requires written notice to end a month-to-month lease.